Missouri delegation reacts to shooting at Congressional baseball practice

 — Blaine Luetkemeyer (@RepBlainePress) June 14, 2017

 Thursday’s scheduled game is a longstanding tradition: Democrats vs. Republicans.
 It’s one of the few bipartisan events that takes place.
 Congressmen gather early mornings this time of year to practice for the charity game.
 About 10 to 15 congressional members were believed to be there.
-Whether Thursday’s game will continue is unknown.
+Thursday’s game is expected to raise about $650,000 for the Boys and Girls Club.

-The House is reportedly not casting any votes today because of the shooting.
+According to Rep. Luetkemeyer spokesperson Kristina Weger, the House is not expected to cast votes today because of the shooting.
+House committee work has been postponed until this afternoon.